imorti/rapid-kube/README.md

 * Run `get services --all-namespaces`.
 Notice under the kube-system namespace you'll see heapster, kube-dns, monitoring-grafana and monitoring-influxdb.
 * In our terminal window without `kube-prompt` run `minikube service monitoring-grafana --namespace kube-system`.
 You'll see we're brought to a home page in Grafana.
 Feel free to click on `Cluster` or `Pods` to see graphs of data we've been collecting since enabling our heapster addon.

 Congrats!
 You've enabled addons in minikube same as you would kubernetes in a cloud environment.
-And now, you have metrics being collected on your
+And now, you have metrics being collected on your local cluster.

 # Conclusion